-CVCC is a great place to start your four-year degree.
+CVCC is a great place to start a four-year degree!

 - You usually receive more individual attention in your freshman and sophomore years at CVCC.
-Typically, CVCC class have 30 or fewer students versus the 100-300 freshman-level classes at university.
-And your classes will be taught by faculty, not graduate assistants.
+Typically, CVCC class have 30 or fewer students versus the possible 100-300 freshman-level classes at large universities.
+Your classes will be taught by faculty, not graduate assistants.

 - Our emphasis is on you, the student.
-Many large universities require faculty members to do research in their field.
 CVCC exists for only one purpose: teaching.
-While some of our faculty members do research, it is not a job requirement.

 - Transferability.
-Institutions that are part of the University of North Carolina system and many private NC colleges will accept CVCC associate degrees granted in 1999 or later as equal to the freshman and sophomore years at these schools.
-This agreement (Comprehensive Articulation Agreement) means you should be able to transfer into these colleges and universities as a junior.
-See your academic advisor or student services for details.
+Institutions that are part of the University of North Carolina system and many private NC colleges will accept CVCC associate degrees granted in 1999 or later as comparable to the freshman and sophomore years.
+This agreement (Comprehensive Articulation Agreement) means students are able to transfer to these schools with enough credit hours to be classified as juniors.

 - You don't have to leave home to attend CVCC.
-Many recent high school graduates don't feel comfortable living far away from home.
+Many recent high school graduates don't feel comfortable living away from home.
 Older students may find it difficult--or impossible--to leave "home."
-CVCC can help you get started...close to home.